ryangjchandler/ryangjchandler.co.uk/source/_posts/click-me-baby-one-more-time.md

 ```

 This is also a very simple component.
 We're using Hooks because we're cool kids.
 That's also the philosophy behind functional components.
 We're too cool for school (everyone is at the moment, coronavirus 28.03.2020).

+Taking this approach for such a simple component will cost you []kb of JavaScript ([]kb minified).

+### Vanilla JavaScript

+For the sake of it, we'll write some vanilla JavaScript too.
+No frameworks, just good ol' JavaScript.